sieger/handbook/README.md

 - Before going into windows, *MemTest86* to do your preliminary tests.
 Because having unstable ram might corrupt your OS.
 - Only test with intel memory latency checker. mlc. simple command can be `mlc --loaded_latency -t10`. and run it as admin.
 Do not use aida for ram tests.
 It is like using idle latency in mlc.
 - Testing for only 1 day will not be enough, Try different programs overnight for couple of days.
 After all tests are done you can say it is safe to run these numbers.
-- Λdam wanted to be credited, as he thinks he invented these timings and tests and tons of other stuff.
-So yeah if you somehow break your pc, its him.
-Also he once said use windows 7, so if you ever tell  this to anyone you have to credit him.
-Also of course I would like to give credit to jedec as well as they provide us the pdf with the information.

 **Mouse**
 - https://www.youtube.com/watch?t=540&v=gOQNRvJbpmk& try to get most pooling rate possible